 The items listed above will help your legal counsel with an overview of your finances, which makes it easier to project things like alimony, child support, and division of assets.

 Design a financial plan.
-After your attorney gets a good idea of your financial standing, she or he will be able to start the outline to the divorce process as far as what you’ll need in order to stay financially stable.
+After your attorney gets a good idea of your financial standing, she or he will be able to start the outline of the divorce process as far as what you’ll need in order to stay financially stable.
 You may have to get back into the workforce or go back to school and further your education and training.
-With the condition in which our economy is today, there are more overqualified applicants seeking positions below their capacity level than any other time in modern history.
-So as a stay at home mom, you have some challenges landing a job earning enough to support yourself and your children (if any).
+With the condition in which our economy is today, there are more overqualified applicants seeking positions below their capacity level than at any other time in modern history.
+So as a stay-at-home mom, you have some challenges landing a job earning enough to support yourself and your children (if any).

 Preventive measures.
 Before you find yourself in a position that may hurt your children or even yourself down the road, you must also consider the personal aspect of the divorce process in addition to the financial aspect.
 Knowing how you will live once the separation occurs is a drastic realization, so it’s important to plan ahead to minimize anxiety during the upcoming changes.
 To assist you in the planning process, you should consider:

 - Whether or not you will need to begin working to supplement finances.

 - The amount of time you have before you must find a job.

 - Estimate how much savings you will need to live for the next six months at the very least.

 - Figure out if you have sufficient funds to support your children without the assistance of your husband’s income.